Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory: Introduction

 where $y$ represents any of the orbital parameters including eccentricity $e$, semi-latus rectum $p$ [which is related to the semi-major axis $a$ through $p=a(1-e^2)$], true anomaly $f$, longitude of the pericenter $\omega$, as well as the time variable $t$.
 The $\delta \bar{y}$ functions are defined to ensure that the evolution equations for $\bar{y}$ are free from radiation-reaction gauge dependencies.
 We shall refer to the barred quantities $\bar{y}$ as \textit{characteristic parameters}, as these are not necessarily the geometric (or orbital) parameters describing the gauge-dependent orbital trajectory.

 Radiation-reaction gauge parameters enter the dissipative terms of the osculating equations \cite{1995PhRvD..52.6882I}, which are proportional to $c^{-5}$ and would vanish under orbit averaging.
-However, our reparameterization achieves gauge freedom without relying on this approximation.
-We find the $\delta \bar{y}$ functions by redefining the binary's energy and angular momentum, explicitly requiring them to match their Newtonian definitions in the new characteristic variables $\bar{y}$ and applying near-identity transformations \cite{2024CQGra..41v5002L}.
+However, our reparametrization achieves gauge freedom without relying on this approximation.
+We find the $\delta \bar{y}$ functions by requiring that the expressions for the binary’s energy and angular momentum recover their Newtonian forms when expressed in terms of the new characteristic variables $\bar{y}$ and applying near-identity transformations~\cite{2024CQGra..41v5002L}.

 The resulting evolutionary equations of the characteristic parameters: \allowdisplaybreaks[4]